-Children are Healthy and Safe Percentage of Children in Care with an up to date dental check Percentage of Children in Care with an up to date dental check Not achieved 71.5 Percentage of Children in Care with an up to date dental check Percentage Quarter 3 December 2021 ••• 95.0 100 90 80 70 Perc 60 50 40 30 20 10 Percentage Target for December 2021 0 - Q1 Q2 Q3 Q4 Target for December 2021 Percentage 59.2 65.1 71.5 0 Target 95 95 95 0 About the latest performance Performance in 2020/21 - Q1: 89%, Q2: 76.5%, Q3: 69.9%, Q4: 49.5% This measure continues to improve and is now sitting at 71.5% which is an increase from 65.1% in the last quarter, however this measure remains below the target of 95%.
+Children are Healthy and Safe Percentage of Children in Care with an up to date dental check Percentage of Children in Care with an up to date dental check

+About the latest performance Performance in 2020/21 - Q1: 89%, Q2: 76.5%, Q3: 69.9%, Q4: 49.5% This measure continues to improve and is now sitting at 73.5% which is a slight increase from Q3, however this measure remains below the target of 95%.
 Prior to Covid, we were seeing increased difficulties in children being able to register with a National Health Service Dentist.
 Many of these appear to have made the decision to only provide private dentistry thereby impacting on the number of NHS practices available.
 This, coupled with the impact of the COVID19 Pandemic has impacted significantly on the number of Children in Care with an up to date dental check.
 Access to NHS dentistry is a national issue and the availability of dentists across the county continues to impact on our ability to ensure that all children in care have regular dental checks.
 Efforts continue to be made to ensure that all children in care are registered with a dentist and dentists are working to ensure that dental checks are being completed, although it is likely to take some more time to deal with the backlog of appointments.
 About the target Remain as previous year, tolerance allows performance to be in line with this year's performance.
 About the target range An upper tolerance of 4.5% has been set.
 This would mean that if all checks were done within timescale we would have achieved an excellent outcome, which would be shown as better than target.
 A lower tolerance of 2% has been set to allow for under performance.
 Data from the last two years shows achieving 93% is very achievable and performance has not often fallen below this marker.
 About benchmarking

-Percentage of Children in Care with an up-to-date routine immunisations Percentage of Children in Care with an up to date routine immunisations recorded
+Children are Healthy and Safe Percentage of Children in Care with an up to date routine immunisations Percentage of Children in Care with an up to date routine immunisations recorded

 About the latest performance Performance in 2020/21 - Q1: 85.8%, Q2: 79.8%, Q3: 76.5%, Q4: 80% The number of routine immunisations being completed continues to be impacted by the Covid Pandemic, with the measure staying broadly static at 76.2% in to 79.3% in the last quarter.
 The majority of overdue immunisations continue to be the teenage boosters which are undertaken in school.
 These were clearly delayed due to schools being closed for extended periods of time.
-The health immunisation team have projected that it will take approximately 18 months for the programme to be fully back on schedule.
+The health immunisation team projected that it will take approximately 18 months for the programme to be fully back on schedule.
 However, further pressures have been added to their workload due to the need to catch up on those that have been missed/delayed during the pandemic and also the increase in their workload due to all males now being offered the HPV and all school population being offered the COVID19 and flu immunisations.
 About the target Remain as previous year, tolerance allows performance to be in line with this year's performance.
 About the target range An upper tolerance of 4.5% has been set.
 Achievement of this would indicate that all LAC received all their health checks within timescale - achievement of 100%.
 A lower tolerance of 1% has been set to allow for under performance.
 Data from the last two years shows achieving 94% is very achievable and performance has not often fallen below this marker.
 About benchmarking